An0nym0us92/Weather_App/README.md

 * Dynamic weather icon change according to weather status.
 * It provide basic information like feels like temperature,humidity,pressure,wind speed.
 * It will not accept empty input.
-* it will give you  alert if city name not matched with api  data.
+* It will give you  alert if city name not matched with api  data.
-* a good  ux/ui
+* A good  UX/UI.

 ### Snapshot